RubenDillon/tanzu/tap2/readme.md

 ```

-## Deploy the Tanzu Build Services full Depedencies (OPTIONAL: depending on the tap-values.yaml configuration of builservice)
+## OPRTIONAL: Deploy the Tanzu Build Services full Depedencies (depending on the tap-values.yaml configuration of builservice)

 ```
     1. Setup environment variables